prod-feng/Install-Lustre2.12.8-on-CentOS-7.9-2009/README.md

 The above installation work smoothly.
 You can run "dkms status" to check.

 One issue here is that it will report that the feature of "REMAKE_INITRD" is deprecated.
-To avoid this and also let the following Lustre installation work fine, I need to comment one line on each of the "dkms.cof" file or ZFS and SPL.
+To avoid this and also let the following Lustre installation work fine, I need to comment one line on each of the "dkms.cof" file of ZFS and SPL.
 ```text
 vi /usr/src/spl-0.7.13/dkms.conf